 Viewing this image requires a subscription.
 If you are a subscriber, please log in.

-This image is copyrighted by The Botanical Society of Japan and Springer.
+(from Journal of Plant Research), which is copyrighted by The Botanical Society of Japan and Springer.
+For more information on the

 The image is being made available for non-commercial purposes for subscribers to SpringerImages.
 For more information on what you are allowed to do with this image, please see our copyright policy.